NeoResearch/neocompiler-eco/README.md

 ### Running express node servers

+**Base images express nodes and dockers**

+`docker-sock-express-compilers/docker-ubuntu-docker-node-express`

+`./docker_build-all.sh` will build both:
+* essential docker image for express and node `docker_build-express.sh`
+* the aforementioned image with docker `docker_build-express-docker.sh`

 **Http front-end**:
-`cd docker-http-express`
+`cd /docker-sock-express-compilers/docker-http-express`

-`docker_build.sh`

 `docker-compose up`

 **Compilers RPC API Backend**:
-`docker-sock-express-compilers/docker-compilers`
+`cd docker-sock-express-compilers/docker-compilers`

 `docker-compose up`

 **Eco Services**:
-`docker-sock-express-compilers/docker-services`
+`cd docker-sock-express-compilers/docker-services`

 `docker-compose up`

-**Base images for both previously mentioned services**

-`docker-sock-express-compilers/docker-ubuntu-docker-node-express`

-`./docker_build.sh`

 ## A2) Eco Network Funtionalities

 Docker-compose is the main tools that acts for the creation of our micro-service.

-This script will start all necessary backend functionalities and neo-csharp-nodes (optional parameter can be modified on `.env`).
+This script will start all necessary backend functionalities and neo-csharp-nodes.

 In particular, we currently have:

 * csharp nodes are with TCP at 2033x and RPC at 3033X, websocket is not being used
   * 4 csharp consensus node, two of them are also a RPC as default at port 30333 and 30334;
   * 1 csharp pure RPC nodes at 30337;
-* optional [neoscan](https://github.com/CityOfZion/neo-scan) full (with images obtained at [https://gitlab.com/CityOfZion/neo-scan/container_registry](https://gitlab.com/CityOfZion/neo-scan/container_registry): neoscan-full and postgress container;

 ### Dealing with docker-compose swarm of containers